jeffreyan11/laser-chess-engine/README.md

 Stockfish (https://stockfishchess.org/):
 - "bench" command
 - Using SWAR for midgame/endgame evaluation
-- Razoring implementation
-- Singular extension implementation
+- Razoring, singular extension implementations

-Crafty:
-- Lockless hashing by XORing Zobrist keys and hash data

-EXChess:
+Crafty, EXChess:
 - Lazy SMP implementation

+Rebel:
+- King safety

-A thanks also to Cute Chess, the primary tool used for testing: (http://cutechess.com/).
+This project would not have been possible without Cute Chess, the primary tool used for testing: (http://cutechess.com/).

 ### Engine Strength
 CCRL 40/40

-Laser 1.0: 74-75th, 2728 elo as of Mar 18, 2016
+Laser 1.1: 68th, 2775 elo as of May 21, 2016

-Laser 0.2.1: 92nd, 2641 elo as of Dec 18, 2015

 CCRL 40/4

-Laser 1.0: 73rd, 2728 elo as of Mar 18, 2016
+Laser 1.1: 65-66th, 2770 elo as of May 21, 2016

-Laser 0.2.1: 103-104th, 2606 elo as of Nov 15, 2015

-Laser 0.1: 179-180th, 2377 elo as of Oct 11, 2015

 CEGT Blitz - Best Single Versions

-Laser 1.0: 78th, 2537 elo as of Mar 19, 2016
+Laser 1.1: 70th, 2596 elo as of May 24, 2016

-Laser 0.2.1: 107th, 2414 elo as of Nov 15, 2015

 ### Engine Personality
-- Materialistic
-- Overextends pawns, especially in quiet positions
-- Poor endgame play (there is little endgame code)
+- Solid positional play, drawish
+- Misses some king attacks
 - Poor evaluation of material imbalances